 Our mission is to apply translational research methods in order to understand abnormal behavior in psychiatric disorders.
 The ultimate goal is to turn knowledge on the pathobiology of behavior into starting points for the development of individualized treatment options.
 Our research focuses on abnormalities of communication processes in affective disorders and the psychosis spectrum.
 We aim to improve social integration,

-Defective emotional regulation is a central feature of psychiatric disorders, suggested as
+Defective emotional regulation is a central feature of psychiatric disorders, suggested as a

 The group interests cover clinical and scientific topics.
 Clinical activities could be allocated to Hubl Daniela.
 Scientific activities could be allocated additional to Hubl Daniela to Dierks Thomas and Koenig Thomas.